 Among the many protozoan parasites in the genus Cryptosporidium, Cryptosporidium hominis and C. parvum cause >90% of human infections.

-Cryptosporidium is transmitted via the fecal-oral route.
-Its low infectious dose, prolonged survival in moist environments, protracted communicability, and extreme chlorine tolerance make Cryptosporidium ideally suited for transmission through drinking or recreational water (such as swimming pools) that has been contaminated with Cryptosporidium.
-Transmission can also occur through eating contaminated food, contact with infected people (for example, while providing care or during oral-anal sex) or animals, or contact with fecally contaminated surfaces.
+Cryptosporidium is transmitted via the fecal–oral route.
+Its low infectious dose, prolonged survival in moist environments, protracted communicability, and extreme chlorine tolerance make Cryptosporidium ideally suited for transmission through contaminated drinking or recreational water (such as swimming pools).
+Transmission can also occur through eating contaminated food, through contact with infected animals (particularly preweaned bovine calves) or people (for example, when providing direct care or during oral-anal sex), or through contact with fecally contaminated surfaces.

-Cryptosporidiosis is endemic worldwide, and the highest rates are in developing countries.
+Cryptosporidiosis is endemic worldwide, and the highest rates are found in developing countries.
 International travel is a risk factor for sporadic cryptosporidiosis in the United States and other industrialized nations; however, few studies have assessed the prevalence of cryptosporidiosis in travelers.
-One study found 2.9% prevalence of Cryptosporidium infection among those with travel-associated diarrhea; cryptosporidiosis was associated with travel to Asia, particularly India, and Latin America.
-Another study found a 6.4% prevalence of Cryptosporidium infection among North Americans with diarrhea associated with travel to 2 Mexican cities.
-This study suggests an association between cryptosporidiosis and longer length of stay.
+One study found a 3% prevalence of Cryptosporidium infection among those with travelers’ diarrhea; cryptosporidiosis was associated with travel to Latin America and to Asia, India in particular.

 Infections caused by the different Cryptosporidium species and subtypes can differ clinically.
-However, most Cryptosporidium species, all with multiple subtypes, are indistinguishable by traditional diagnostic tests.
+However, despite all the variations in clinical presentation caused by this protozoan, most Cryptosporidium species, all with multiple subtypes, are indistinguishable by traditional diagnostic tests.
 To better understand cryptosporidiosis epidemiology and track infection sources, CDC has launched CryptoNet (www.cdc.gov/parasites/crypto/cryptonet.html), which provides Cryptosporidium genotyping and subtyping services in collaboration with state public health agencies.
-CryptoNet recommends not preserving stool for Cryptosporidium testing in formalin because formalin impedes reliable genotyping and subtyping.
+CryptoNet recommends not using formalin to preserve stool for Cryptosporidium testing because formalin impedes reliable genotyping and subtyping.
 Cryptosporidiosis is a nationally notifiable disease.

-Most immunocompetent people will recover without treatment.
-Nitazoxanide is approved to treat cryptosporidiosis in immunocompetent people aged ≥1 year.
+Most immunocompetent people recover without treatment.
+The US Food and Drug Administration has approved nitazoxanide as a treatment for cryptosporidiosis in immunocompetent people aged ≥1 year.
 Nitazoxanide has not been shown to be an effective treatment of cryptosporidiosis in immunocompromised patients.
-However, dramatic clinical and parasitologic responses without specific treatment have been reported in these patients after the immune system has been reconstituted.
+However, dramatic clinical and parasitologic responses without specific treatment have been reported in these patients following reconstitution of the immune system.
 Protease inhibitors might have direct anti-Cryptosporidium activity.
 Oral rehydration is the most effective supportive therapy in both immunocompetent and immunocompromised patients.

 Kotloff KL, Nataro JP, Blackwelder WC, Nasrin D, Farag TH, Panchalingam S, et al. Burden and aetiology of diarrhoeal disease in infants and young children in developing countries (the Global Enteric Multicenter Study, GEMS): a prospective, case-control study.
 Lancet.
 2013 Jul 20;382(9888):209–22.

 Nair P, Mohamed JA, DuPont HL, Figueroa JF, Carlin LG, Jiang ZD, et al. Epidemiology of cryptosporidiosis in North American travelers to Mexico.
 Am J Trop Med Hyg.
-2008 Aug;79(2):210–4.
+2008 Aug;79(2):210–14.